mozilla-services/screenshots/docs/METRICS.md

 ### Key Metrics

-Key metrics of Screenshots are fairly simple:
+Key metrics of Firefox Screenshots are fairly simple:

 #### Do people continue to create shots?